Yujie-W/EarthSurface.jl/README.md

 ## About

-Pack of functions to compute or read angles, elevations, and pressures etc at the earth surface
+Pack of functions to compute or read constants, angles, elevations, and pressures etc at the earth surface

 | Documentation                                   | CI Status             | Benchmarks            | Compatibility           | Code Coverage           |
 |:------------------------------------------------|:----------------------|:----------------------|:------------------------|:------------------------|